DinoChiesa/ApigeeEdge-Java-JSONPath/README.md

 ]
 ```

 This is an array.
-One might thing that appending a `[0]` to the above jsonpath
+One might thing that using a jsonpath that appends a `[0]` to
-would yield the first element of that array, but [that is not correct](https://github.com/json-path/JsonPath/issues/272).
+the above query, giving you `$.records[?(@.type=='A')][0]`, would yield the
+first element of that array, but [that is not
+correct](https://github.com/json-path/JsonPath/issues/272).
+JsonPath does not
+support that syntax for a query.

 The `return-first-element` property allows you to retrieve just the first
 element of the returned array.
 If you need the 2nd element or ... something
-else, then... you need to evaluate a 2nd jsonpath query.
+else, then... you can get that by evaluating a 2nd jsonpath query.

 ## Building